laktak/chkbit/README.md

 ```
 $ echo foo1 > test; touch -t 201501010000 test
 $ chkbit -u .
-add ./test
+new ./test

-Processed 1 file(s).
+Processed 1 file.
-Indices were updated.
+- 192.31 files/second
+- 0.00 MB/second
+- 1 directory was updated
+- 1 file hash was added
+- 0 file hashes were updated
 ```

-`add` indicates the file was added.
+`new` indicates a new file was added.

 Now update test with a new modified:
 ```
 $ echo foo2 > test; touch -t 201501010001 test # update test & modified
 $ chkbit -u .
 upd ./test

-Processed 1 file(s).
+Processed 1 file.
-Indices were updated.
+- 191.61 files/second
+- 0.00 MB/second
+- 1 directory was updated
+- 0 file hashes were added
+- 1 file hash was updated
 ```

 `upd` indicates the file was updated.